markstringer-dti/markstringer-dti.github.io/dti.md

 How?
 Stakeholders will tell you that there's no point troubling users with small bits of functionality.
 They'll tell you that users only want to see the whole, finished, journey.
-They'll tell you that showing them anything sooner is a waste of time and money and users wouldn't understand.
+They'll tell you that showing them anything sooner is a waste of time and money, and users wouldn't understand.

 How?
 Some users will tell you that there's no point looking at the new